satyawikananda/cardivo/readme.md

 </div>

 # Description
-A few months ago, Github launched a new feature call Magic Readme which is that file readme will be appear in your github profile and you can set your skills, portfolio, etc in that file readme.
+A few months ago, GitHub launched a new feature call Magic Readme which is that file readme will be appear in your GitHub profile and you can set your skills, portfolio, etc in that file readme.

 Cardivo is a serverless dynamically card name based on SVG (Scalable Vector Graphics) which is you can make your own card name and set in your magic readme.
 For the tech stack, Cardivo using Typescript and serverless function from Vercel and also this project had been deployed on Vercel.